Ewan-lrx/ft_ssl/doc/lessons-learned.md

 ## Why this project matters to me

-I'm a computer science student aiming to specialize in cybersecurity, and cryptography is one of the areas I'm actively focusing on right now.
-Rather than just knowing that "MD5 is broken" or "SHA-256 is what you should use instead," I wanted to actually understand why/what makes one hash function different from another internally, what design choices affect their security and performance, and what it really means for a function to be "one-way" or "collision-resistant" once you've built one yourself instead of just reading about it.
+Cryptography is one of the areas I'm actively focusing on as I go deeper into cybersecurity, not just knowing that "MD5 is broken" or "SHA-256 is what you should use instead," but actually understanding *why*: what makes one hash function different from another internally, what design choices affect their security and performance, and what it really means for a function to be "one-way" or "collision-resistant" once you've built one yourself instead of just reading about it.

 This project was also, more directly, a way to push my C and general algorithmic skills.
 Implementing a well-specified algorithm from a written standard, byte by byte, with no library to lean on, forces a level of precision that's easy to skip past when just calling `hashlib.md5()` in a language like Python.
-Every design decision in this repo, the `init`/`update`/`final` pattern, the polymorphism via function pointers, the streaming approach to file handling came out of trying to write something correct, not just something that runs.
+Every design decision in this repo the `init`/`update`/`final` pattern, the polymorphism via function pointers, the streaming approach to file handling came out of trying to write something correct, not just something that runs.